image

 • Visualising complex processes

-• Anticipating risks and challenges
+• Anticipating potential risks and challenges

 • Developing proactive solutions.